 And a second baseman can be a bit of anything.
 Some second basemen are speedsters; others provide power; others are so gifted defensively that any offense they give you. is. a bonus.
 But you know a second baseman when you see one.
 It is, perhaps above any other, a uniquely baseball position -- and often, body type.

 Cano’s Hall of Fame case, particularly in the wake of his PED suspension in 2018, may be up in the air, but it’s difficult to make that compelling of a case for anyone else to be the second baseman of the decade.
-He leads second basemen in (deep breath): home runs, RBIs, hits, doubles, games, at-bats, All-Star appearances and Baseball Reference WAR since 2010.
+He leads second basemen in (deep breath): home runs, RBIs, hits, doubles, games, at-bats, All-Star appearances and Baseball Reference WAR since '10.
 He’s on the cusp of 2,500 hits and 3,000 is within reach for his career.
-We’ll be debating Cano’s career for years to come, but among second basemen, he stands alone.
+We’ll be debating Cano’s career for years to come, but his teams have always been better because of him.

-Few players are as habitually underrated as Ian Kinsler.
-Since Kinsler’s rookie year in 2006, he is seventh among all MLB players in bWAR, behind only Adrian Beltre, Cano, Mike Trout, Albert Pujols, Miguel Cabrera and Joey Votto.
+Few players are as habitually underrated as Kinsler.
+Since his rookie year in 2006, he is seventh among all MLB players in bWAR, behind only Adrian Beltre, Cano, Mike Trout, Albert Pujols, Miguel Cabrera and Joey Votto.
 Rather heady company!
-He’s seventh overall this decade, too.
+Kinsler is seventh overall this decade, too.
 His secret?
 Play solid defense, get on base a ton, have sneaky-good power and rarely miss games.
 Kinsler has been so well-traveled that we barely notice him.
 But we should.

 For the purposes of these rankings, you have to put Zobrist somewhere, so the notoriously flexible utility player goes here, the position he has played the most games in his career.
 Zobrist would surely rank this high even if he didn’t have two World Series rings -- in two consecutive seasons -- and a World Series MVP Award, but yeah, those certainly help.
 It is fun to imagine what would have happened had the Cubs not won the bidding for Zobrist in the 2015 offseason.
 Do they have a World Series championship without him?
 Does the team that got him have one instead?